eobcre/lego-ai-project/README.md

 The system will allow users to control a LEGO train using NLP.

 When a user enters a command such as "move forward" in the app, the request is sent to a backend API.
-The backend then forwards the input to Amazon Bedrock, where the NLP is interpreted and transformed into a structured command. (e.g. MOVE FORWARD).
-Once the structured command is returned, the backend maps it to a device specific instruction and sends it to LEGO train controller.
+The backend then forwards the input to Amazon Bedrock, where the NLP is interpreted and transformed into a structured command. (e.g. MOVE FORWARD) Once the structured command is returned, the backend maps it to a device specific instruction and sends it to LEGO train controller.
 The command is connected via Bluetooth, allowing the train to execute the action in real time.

 ### Example Transformation